Fight the Bite!

 - If fish are not present, use Bti “donuts” containing

-Bacillus thuringiensis israelensis or “Bti.”
+a bacterium, Bacillus thuringiensis israelensis or “Bti.”

 - Bti donuts control larvae